wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/6-exercise-show-m365-data.md

 1. In Visual Studio Code, run **Live Server** to test your app.
 Open your browser and go to http://localhost:3000.

 2. Sign in with your Microsoft 365 developer tenant.
-Consent required calendar permissions and select **Accept**.
+Consent to the required calendar permissions and select **Accept**.

 3. Finally, your app will show user's upcoming calendar events:

 :::image type="content" source="../media/06-final.gif" alt-text="Microsoft Graph Toolkit project final result":::